anuditverma/anuditverma.github.io/_posts/2018-02-18-eleven-most-incredibly-useful-macos-apps.md

 ---
 layout: post
-title: 10 Most Incredibly Useful (& Essential) MacOS Apps!
+title: 11 Most Incredibly Useful (& Essential) MacOS Apps!
 tags: [macOS, mac apps, apple, free mac apps, productivity]
 image: https://www.anudit.in/img/macos_apps/mac-os-apps.jpg
 share-img: https://www.anudit.in/img/macos_apps/mac-os-apps.jpg
 ---

 Hi!
-Here is the list of __10 Incredibly Useful macOS Apps__ that you should probably use for enhancing your _macOS_ experience (or I can say it turns you into a superuser) and they are FREE!
+Here is the list of __11 Incredibly Useful macOS Apps__ that I have curated and you should probably use them for enhancing your _macOS_ experience (or I can say it turns you into a superuser) and they are FREE!
 Yes, free as in free beer.
 I have been using them for a quite a while now, and I thought they would stand useful for you guys as well.<br>

 Whether you have a _MacBook Pro_ or _Air_ or an _iMac_, these work great for all, unless you have not been using macOS and have installed _Windows_ or any other OS (boot camped).
 However, only a few of them are available for _Windows_ and _Ubuntu_ as well.<br>